 The pace of technological change is exponentially fast.
 This is especially true among the phones and tablets sported by employees.
 Many of the earliest cell phones were candy bar or flip phone models with limited or a lack of web connectivity.
 Since the advent of the iPhone and the first Android devices, processors and memory have grown progressively more powerful.
 Battery life is longer, cameras are sharper, form factors have greatly expanded, and a long list of features has been added.

-For instance, the new iPhone 14 Pro has gained features ranging from satellite connectivity to a telescopic lens.
-On the Android side, the new Samsung Galaxy Z Fold 4 features a fold-up design with integrated electronic document signing from DocuSign.
+For instance, the iPhone 14 Pro has gained features ranging from satellite connectivity to a telescopic lens.
+On the Android side, the Samsung Galaxy Z Fold 4 features a fold-up design with integrated electronic document signing from DocuSign.

 Along the way, the iPhone has also added support for faster 5G cellular networks, as have many Android models.
 Cellular carriers, though, vary in how much support they are giving to 5G right now across various geographic regions.